 Qualified international students can be admitted on the same basis as other students.
 However, international students should take note of the following information.

 Applicants are urged to submit their application and all required elements as early as possible.
 We recommend the complete file for international students be received at least 6 months prior to the anticipated start of your studies to allow the necessary time for the application with Immigration Canada.

 Canadian Immigration authorities may only grant a student visa to an international student if he or she has been accepted by a seminary into a specific program.
-Further information may be acquired from the Canadian Immigration website, the regional Canadian Consulate in your home country or by writing to the Canadian Bureau of International Education, #408-151 Slater Street, Ottawa, Ontario, Canada, K1P 5H3.
+Study permit applications may be started at the Canadian Immigration website, the regional Canadian Consulate in your home country or by writing to the Canadian Bureau of International Education, #408-151 Slater Street, Ottawa, Ontario, Canada, K1P 5H3.